 The previous capital of Japan, Kyoto has its own fair share of things to do for a soon-to-be Japanophile.
 As a far older settlement, Kyoto has numerous ancient landmarks, temples and shrines that sit side by side and even has the bragging rights of a short day trip to feed bowing deer in Nara Park, but it’s admittedly on the ropes from the first bell ding of this round.

 Tokyo is a gigantic city, one of those “always happening” places that are constantly adding things to see and do, while Kyoto is admittedly more humble and traditional.

-With the organised madness that is Shibuya Crossing going viral a couple of times a year, Tokyo Imperial Palace and a seemingly new quirky Michellin star restaurant opening up on every street corner; Kyoto loses out due to the sheer size and interest in Tokyo on a global scale.
+With the organised madness that is Shibuya Crossing going viral a couple of times a year, Tokyo Imperial Palace and a seemingly new quirky Michelin star restaurant opening up on every street corner; Kyoto loses out due to the sheer size and interest in Tokyo on a global scale.

 Winner of this round: Tokyo!

 Generally speaking, the Japanese capital of Tokyo has a wider number of things to see and do.
 As it is the capital, far more money flows into the city as well as larger crowds of tourists.
-All of this makes the city far more geared towards tourism – though this takes away nothing from the unique Kyoto attractions, but size often does matter in comparison games like this.
+All of this makes the city far more geared towards tourism – though this takes away nothing from the unique Kyoto attractions, size often does matter in comparison to games like this.

 Tokyo 2 – Kyoto 2